gregdan3/ilo-muni/README.md

   - ki appears in half a dozen different things that aren't toki pona
 - More distinct colors, but not ugly ones
 - Bold every August (for toki pona's birthday)
-- Always show the last tick on the graph

 ### New Features